JussSelenite/Story-Mode/README.md

 "The Pictures" files - displaying the ASCII art used in the game.
 The original drawings (except for the fox pic) are made by me, I used a website (www.text-image.com) to convert them int ASCII art.

+"The Choices" file - my initial codings for the remake version.